How to become a maternity support worker

 - 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths, for an advanced apprenticeship

 You could start as a healthcare assistant and learn on the job.
-You could move into maternity work through further training and promotion.
+You could move into maternity work by training or applying for a promotion where you work.

-You can apply directly for jobs if you've got relevant skills and experience from work like child care or health-related roles.
+You can apply directly for jobs if you've got relevant skills and experience of working in childcare or healthcare.

-You can find out more about becoming a maternity support worker from Health Careers.
+You can find out more about how to become a maternity support worker on Health Careers.